Turkey's Istanbul Convention exit sparks more protests | DW | 01.07.2021

 Turkey has formally withdrawn from the international accord on violence against women.
-President Recep Tayyip Erdogan said it was not a "step backward," while others groups insisted that was exactly the case.
+President Recep Tayyip Erdogan said it was not a "step backward," while other groups insisted that was exactly the case.

 Thousands of people in Turkey took to the streets Thursday to protest the country's official withdrawal from a treaty designed to prevent violence against women.